 “Where did you find this guy?”
 I say to Taylor, who adjusts his tie uncomfortably and throws a chastising look at his colleague.
 I shake my head and walk to the elevator.
 “Come with me.”
 After a few moments, I hear Taylor quietly tell Harris, “He’s talking to you.
 He doesn’t have to tell me to follow him!”
 Mother of fuck.
 As soon as I get to the bottom of what’s going on, this guy is history!

 I get to the main floor and I know something is amiss because the guard at the desk is concentrating on something happening behind him.
 He turns his attention to me as I approach.

 “How can I help you, sir?”
 He greets as I approach the desk, I look behind him into the security office where I see Butterfly sitting with her back to me—really giving someone a mouthful of hell!
 Forsythe and Davenport are in the office with her.
-Eyeing the security standing next to me, little guard boy says “You’re with her aren’t you?”
+Eyeing the bodyguard standing next to me, little guard boy says, “You’re with her, aren’t you?”
 I simply turn my glare to him, which causes him to shake his head and usher me into the office with his hand without leaving his seat.

 “Christian Grey,” I say calmly.
 All three heads on Team Butterfly turn to look at me.
 Even fire-breathing mad, she is fucking breathtaking.
 Focus, Grey.
 “I’m actually your boss… well, your boss’s boss’s boss,” I add.

 “Do you mean that you own this building?”
 Snide ass fucker.
 Time to put him in his place.

 “No, I own Grey Enterprises Holdings Inc., which in turn owns Vansteen Security.”
 Quickly chastened, the guy straightens up.